Interpretability from the Ground Up: Stakeholder-Centric Design of Automated Scoring in Educational Assessments: Abstract

 \section{Abstract}

 AI-driven automated scoring systems offer scalable and efficient means of evaluating complex student-generated responses.
 Yet, despite increasing demand for transparency and interpretability, the field has yet to develop a widely accepted solution for interpretable automated scoring to be used in large-scale real-world assessments.
 This work takes a principled approach to address this challenge.
-We analyze the needs and potential benefits of interpretable automated scoring for various assessment stakeholders and develop four principles of interpretability -- \textbf{F}aithfulness, \textbf{G}roundedness, \textbf{T}raceability, and \textbf{I}nterchangeability (\textbf{FGTI}) -- targeted at those needs.
-To illustrate the feasibility of implementing these principles, we develop the \textsc{AnalyticScore} framework for short answer scoring as a baseline reference framework for future research. \textsc{AnalyticScore} operates by (1) extracting explicitly identifiable elements of the responses, (2) featurizing each response into human-interpretable values using LLMs, and (3) applying an intuitive ordinal logistic regression model for scoring.
-In terms of scoring accuracy, \textsc{AnalyticScore} outperforms many uninterpretable scoring methods, and is within only 0.06 QWK of the uninterpretable SOTA on average across 10 items from the ASAP-SAS dataset.
-By comparing against human annotators conducting the same featurization task, we further demonstrate that the featurization behavior of \textsc{AnalyticScore} aligns well with that of humans. \begingroup \endgroup
+We analyze the needs and potential benefits of interpretable automated scoring for various assessment stakeholder groups and develop four principles of interpretability -- \textbf{F}aithfulness, \textbf{G}roundedness, \textbf{T}raceability, and \textbf{I}nterchangeability (\textbf{FGTI}) -- targeted at those needs.
+To illustrate the feasibility of implementing these principles, we develop the \textsc{AnalyticScore} framework\footnote{Implementation of \textsc{AnalyticScore} is available at: \url{https://github.com/yunsungkim0908/analyticscore}.} as a reference framework.
+When applied to the domain of text-based constructed-response scoring, \textsc{AnalyticScore} outperforms many uninterpretable scoring methods in terms of scoring accuracy and is, on average, within 0.06 QWK of the uninterpretable SOTA across 10 items from the ASAP-SAS dataset.
+By comparing against human annotators conducting the same featurization task, we further demonstrate that the featurization behavior of \textsc{AnalyticScore} aligns well with that of humans.